Join the conversation on animal welfare.

 In July's Community Conversation, we will talk about the York County SPCA Managed Shelter Admissions Policy.
 This policy outlines our protocols and process for accepting animals into our shelter.
 These topics and others will be covered, plus we will answer your questions.

-This meeting will feature Executive Director Steven Martinez and Operations Director Kari Herchelroth.
+This meeting will feature Executive Director Steven Martinez, Operations Director Kari Herchelroth, and a very special guest - Christine Arnold.

 HUMANE EUTHANASIA AND WHAT IT MEANS TO BE A NO KILL SHELTER